 Figure 10.
 Port activity in Montreal, Seattle, Tacoma and Vancouver.

 Overall, the Geotab analysis shows a decline in commercial transportation activity in North America from COVID-19.
 Although this is a general trend, for the Heavy-Duty trucking industry, we are observing that volumes seem to be less impacted and more consistent to pre-pandemic baseline volumes, especially when observing fuel fill-ups.
-In addition, for the Light-Duty trucking industry, the fleet volumes and fuel fill-ups have started to increase since mid-April.
+In addition, for the Light-Duty trucking industry, the fleet volumes and fuel fill-ups have started to increase from April 10, 2020.

 Commercial trade appears to be most impacted by the drop in volume of activity across the U.S.-Canada border and the drop in volume of activity to and from select Canadian and U.S. airports.
 Interestingly, activity to and from select sea ports has not changed significantly from normal pre-pandemic baseline volumes, with the exception of the Port of Seattle.

 If you have any questions or concerns, please contact your Geotab Account Manager, Business Partner or Authorized Geotab Reseller.
 For media inquiries, contact email@example.com.
 You can also follow us on Facebook and Twitter (@GEOTAB) for on-going updates.